Azure/data-product-analytics/docs/DataManagementAnalytics-Prerequisites.md

 # Data Product Analytics - Prerequisites

-This template repository contains all templates to deploy a Data Product for Analytics and Data Science inside a Data Landing Zone of the Data Management & Analytics Scenario.
+This template repository contains all templates to deploy a Data Product for Analytics and Data Science inside a Data Landing Zone of the Cloud-scale Analytics Scenario.
 Data Products are another unit of scale inside a Data Landing Zone and provide environments to cross-functional teams to work on individual data use-cases.
 Hence, this template qualifies for the following usage:

 | Scenario         | Applicability      |
 |:-----------------|:-------------------|